This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Adjusting The Presser Foot Tension

-Use the tension dial to suit your fabric type.
+Use the tension dial to match your fabric type.

 Fabric Type | Pressure Level | Ideal Use |